Skørping railway station

 Skørping railway station is a Danish railway station serving the railway town of Skørping in Himmerland south of Aalborg, Denmark.
+The station is located in the centre of the town on the northern edge of the Rold Forest.

 The station is located on the Randers-Aalborg Line from Randers to Aalborg and is the southern terminus of the Aalborg Commuter Rail service.
 It opened in 1869.
 The train services are currently operated by the railway companies DSB and Nordjyske Jernbaner.

 History

 The station opened in 1869 with the opening of the Randers-Aalborg railway line from Randers to Aalborg.
 It survived a series of station closures in the 1970s.
 In 2003 it became the southern terminus of the new Aalborg Commuter Rail service.
 In 2017, operation of the commuter rail services between Aalborg and Skørping were transferred from DSB to the local railway company Nordjyske Jernbaner.

 Operations

 The train services are operated by the railway companies DSB and Nordjyske Jernbaner.
 The station offers direct InterCity services to Copenhagen and Aalborg, regional train services to Aarhus and Aalborg as well as commuter train services to Aalborg.